-4. Optional: Experiment with testing.
+4. (Optional.)
+Experiment with testing.

-Click the Testing Scenario tab and try different inputs to see how the policy result changes.
+Click the Testing Scenario tab and try different inputs to see how they policy result changes.
 For example, change the HttpRequest.AccessToken attribute value to { "active": true, "sub": "user.99@my-company.com" }.
 The policy result is now PERMIT, as shown in the following image.

 Details History Test

-🖹 Users starting a new gam ne
+Users starting a new game

-Testing Scenario Tests Test Res sults × Test Results ×
+Testing Scenario Tests Test Results × Test Results ×

-Visualisation Request Respons se Output Attributes Services
+Visualisation Request Response Output Attributes Services

-Users starting a new w game Deny if token subject ends with @example.com
+Users starting a new game Deny if token subject ends with @example.com

-\bigcirc PermitUnlessDeny N/A
+PermitUnlessDeny N/A

 <1 ms <1 ms